beaverbuilder/documentation/docs/assistant/getting-started/what-can-i-do.md

 id: what-can-i-do
 title: What can I do with Assistant and Assistant Pro Cloud?
 sidebar_label: What can I do with Assistant and Assistant Pro Cloud?
+description: Learn what you can do with Assistant.
 ---

 Assistant Pro is a cloud-sharing application that helps you keep your WordPress assets organized and easily accessible.
 It links to your WordPress sites using a plugin.
 The plugin offers a suite of apps that perform common tasks using a frontend sidebar.